Glossary of School Terms

 - The Yard: The general term used for the area inside the black gate at 333 Dolores, in between the Lower School and Preschool.

 - The Blacktop: The asphalt area in between the Lower School and Preschool at 333 Dolores.

 - The EEK (Environmental Education Kitchen): The kitchen next to the wood chips off the yard at 333 Dolores.

-- Westminster Woods - overnight trip for 5th/6th graders in the fall
+- Point Bonita - overnight trip for 5th/6th graders in the spring

 - Ashland - refers to Ashland, Oregon, where we take 7th graders to see Shakespeare plays (among others) in the fall